zbcszr/zbcszr/README.md

 ### 👋 Hello, I'm Bixin.

-Friends pronounce my name as Bixs-in or Bì xīn.
+Friends pronounce my name as Biks-in or Bì xīn.
+Thanks for visiting!

 <!--
 **zbcszr/zbcszr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.